Search for Arrest Records and Warrants in Florida Counties

-With more than 720,000 offenses (including violent and property crimes) committed in Florida annually, it is quite obvious why you might feel it is necessary to check whether a person you come in contact with on a routine basis has a clean record.
+With more than 80,000 violent crimes and close to 500,000 property crimes committed in Florida annually (2022 data), it is quite obvious why you might feel it is necessary to check whether a person you come in contact with on a routine basis has a clean record.
 It can be a matter of personal security.

 - Imagine you are looking for a nanny for your children; will you not want to be sure there isn't any arrest warrant on her name, and that you children are in safe hands?

 - You consider hiring a new employee.
 You will probably need to know that he / she does not have an arrest history.

 - A new neighbor just entered the next apartment.
 You have your suspicious and you want to find out more about him or her.

 - Your future wife or husband, the one to be the father or mother of your children and your lifetime partner, will you not want to know if he or she is sharing everything about their past and they are trustworthy?

 Of course, there numerous other examples of the need to conduct a criminal history check on a person.

 Florida arrest records are legal documents that specify all instances of arrests carried out against a person.
 A typical arrest record will include the following information: